Jacques-Philippe/dotnet-calculator/README.md

     |--- class library
     |--- unit testing class library
     |--- console application (consumes class library)

+What's different about this project is that it's public.
+The advantage to making projects public like this is that if you use resources which promote open-source software, i.e. GitHub, Azure DevOps, then you can do some pretty nifty things without spending anything.
+It just needs to be publicly available.
+To that end, in order to use Azure DevOps pipelines for free, we need to make a parallelism request [make your request here](https://aka.ms/azpipelines-parallelism-request).

 # Issues I had along the way
 ## Authenticating with Github